Dechukni/machine-agent/docs/rest_api.md

 - `pid` - the id of the process to subscribe to
 - `channel` - the id of the webscoket channel which is subscriber
-- `types` - the types of the events separated with comma e.g. `?types=stderr,stdout`
+- `types`(optional) - the types of the events separated by comma e.g. `?types=stderr,stdout`
+-  `after`(optional) - process logs which appeared after given time will be republished to the channel.
+This method may be useful in the reconnect process

 #### Response